Skip to main content

 One of the most common questions new parents have involves their baby’s jerky limb movements.
 If your baby is constantly kicking their legs and moving their arms or making jerky movements, it’s totally normal.

-Called the Moro reflex or startle reflex, it’s characterized by a sudden movement of arms or legs in response to stimuli, like a door closing or a dog barking.
+The Moro reflex or startle reflex is characterized by a sudden movement of arms or legs in response to stimuli, like a door closing or a dog barking.
 It is unsettling for new parents when their newborn’s arms or legs suddenly go rigid, but it’s a normal reflex that typically disappears by about two months of age.
 If you think your baby’s Moro reflex is severe or otherwise concerning, don’t hesitate to take a video to show your pediatrician.

 Gagging

 As your little one ages and starts solid food, you might notice gagging when they eat.
 It is a scary sight, and many parents assume their baby is choking.
-Gagging when starting solids is a typical developmental quirk and happens as a baby learns to manipulate food with their tongue.
+Gagging when starting solids is a typical developmental quirk and happens as babies learn to manipulate food with their tongues.
 The motion brings food forward into the front of their mouth and helps them learn to chew.

 Smiling